Your Guide to the Best Paddle Boards of 2018

 Can you use a flat water board to crush a SUP Yoga session?
 Absolutely, but it’s not as ideal as using a nice board with a grippy mat.

-Flat Water or All Around Paddle Boards
+All Around Paddle Boards

-For most of us, a flat water paddle board is where it’s at.
-If you’re not interested in doing downward dogs on your board OR flying around at top speeds Or catching waves.
+For most of us, a flat water paddle board is where it’s at if you’re not interested in doing downward dogs on your board or flying around at top speeds or catching waves.

 If you answered no to all of these questions, a standard, flat water SUP is for you.
 If you’re a beginner or wanting to use a SUP to fish this is a great place to start.
 These boards provide a ton of stability so you spend more time on your board and less time in the water.
 If you’re brand new to the sport, I strongly suggest renting a board and give it a whirl, if you’re like the majority of people that try paddle boarding you’re going to fall in love.